 How do I apply for a job vacancy?

-You will need to complete an application form.
+You will need to complete the online application form on our job vacancies page

-I have sent my application form, when am I likely to get a response?
+I have submitted my application form, when am I likely to get a response?

 We try our best to respond to all applications, but due to the volume we receive, on occasions we are unable to do so.
 We therefore advise that if you have not heard from us within a 4 week period of submitting your form, then your application has been unsuccessful on this occasion.